Hypnagogic pop: Cultural interpretations

 Simon Reynolds described hypnagogic pop as a "21st-century update of psychedelia" in which "lost innocence has been contaminated by pop culture" and hyper-reality.
 He notes a particular concern with the "scrambling of pop time", suggesting that "perhaps the secret idea buried inside hypnagogic pop is that the '80s never ended.
 That we're still living there, subject to that decade's endless end of History."
 Guesdon and Le Guern posit that "the hypnagogic movement can be seen as an aesthetic response to the growing feeling that time is speeding up: a feeling that often proves to be one of the fundamental components of advanced modernity."

+On September 28, 2009, Writer Emilie Frielander would post an article in response to David Keenan's Childhood's End article on hypnagogic pop, stating: "So is hypnagogic pop political, in the sense of engaging in some way in the fight against capitalism and capitalist culture?
+Or does it signify a kind of dying gasp on the part of experimental music, a becoming-consensual of a noise now ready to throw down its hands and to concede that–at the end of the day–people just want to listen to Fleetwood Mac?
+My personal belief is that, sure, this new music may be somewhat 'nostalgic' or 'reactionary' in its return to outmoded recording technologies and the pop cultural idioms we grew up with as kids.
+But in this movement backwards I think there is the implicit recognition that these tropes actually form the fabric of our musical consciousness, and that they present building blocks for us to use as we move forward and try to create art that is true to our experience as members of the Y generation: coming of age with a remote control in one hand and an Ipod in the other, listening to our parents tell us that every good song in the universe has already been written".

 Adam Trainer suggested that the style allowed artists to engage with the products of media-saturated capitalist consumer culture in a way that focuses on affect rather than irony or cynicism.
 Adam Harper noted among hypnagogic pop artists a tendency "to turn trash, something shallow and determinedly throwaway, into something sacred or mystical" and to "manipulate their material to defamiliarise it and give it a sense of the uncanny."

+Writer Eldritch Priest stated in 2013, that hypnagogic pop and hauntology were "manifest examples of how music expresses a cultural lull.
+Both styles refer chiefly to a retro-electronic music steeped in a sensibility for the fictional, or (keeping with the apparitional signifiers) the spectral nature of nostalgia.
+Specifically, groups like Mordant Music and Pocahaunted mine the past for sounds that act the way Fredric Jameson suggests signifiers in a postmodern age do: they serve as codes for the affections of an era’s style that can be 'cannibalized' and made into 'a field of stylistic and discursive heterogeneity without a norm'".